tijnjh/magic-function/README.md

 # magic function

-funny experiment to genereate functions on the fly
+funny experiment to generate functions on the fly

 so stuff like this would work